 Benefits of Serviced Apartments

 VISIONAPARTMENTS, the biggest provider of Serviced Apartments in Switzerland, offers temporary homes in different sizes and styles at 13 locations in Zurich.
-A studio apartment starts at 1’780 Swiss francs per month.
-Some might say the price is not justified, but if you compare it to an unfurnished property in the same area and add all the extra costs which apply, such as electricity, TV and internet connection and fees, furnishing etc. it pays off.
-Compared to short term accommodation like Airbnb for example where you pay about 90 Swiss francs per night on the average for a studio apartment in Zurich, Serviced Apartments are the less expensive option.
+A studio apartment starts at 1’780 Swiss francs per month, with all ancillary costs included.
 It’s not only the price that is attractive but the “trappings” – at a Serviced Apartment you don’t have to worry about anything.
 You can book your apartment today and move in tomorrow.
 The company only needs a few contact details to prepare the contract and you will have to pay a small deposit, usually the amount of a monthly rent.
-The minimum rent period is one month and you can leave the temporary home whenever you like – without cleaning it or searching for a new tenant.
-This temporary solution is particularly suitable for expats, people relocating from abroad or searching for a long term temporary home.
+You can leave the temporary home whenever you like – without cleaning it or searching for a new tenant.
+This temporary solution is particularly suitable for expats, people relocating from abroad or searching for a long term home.